 People with Hodgkin lymphoma are most often adolescents or young adults.
 While the treatment period is limited and the outcome is often excellent, there are several possible long-term side effects.
 The long-term side effects of chemotherapy also depend on the type and total dose of each drug.
 These include:

-In addition, children who had a splenectomy (surgical removal of the spleen) have an ongoing chance of serious infection.
+In addition, children who had a splenectomy—the surgical removal of the spleen—have an ongoing chance of serious infection.
 Rarely, children with Hodgkin lymphoma develop a second cancer, acute myeloid leukemia, because of chemotherapy’s effects on bone marrow function.
 Fortunately, the risk of long-term side effects is much lower with newer treatment plans that limit the doses of drugs that cause serious health problems.

 For most Hodgkin lymphoma survivors, the medical side effects of treatment do not significantly affect life span.
 However, Hodgkin lymphoma survivors report significant concerns regarding their health status compared with other survivors of childhood cancer.
 This may result from the social and emotional effects of treatment during adolescence, when the adolescent may feel different from healthy peers.
 In addition, some Hodgkin lymphoma survivors experience long-term fatigue that may require lifestyle changes, such as taking a reduced course load at college or choosing employment that is consistent with the individual’s energy level.
 Learn more about specific coping strategies for this age group.

 Infertility may also affect the young adult who is hoping to someday become pregnant or father a child.
-Newer reproductive technologies may help some of these individuals; current treatment plans also attempt to reduce exposure to alkylating agents to limit such risks (see Frequently Asked Questions Regarding Hodgkin Lymphoma).
-Learn more about sexual and reproductive health after cancer.
+Newer reproductive technologies may help some of these individuals; current treatment plans also attempt to reduce exposure to alkylating agents to limit such risks.
+See Frequently Asked Questions Regarding Hodgkin Lymphoma for more information.
+You can also read about sexual and reproductive health after cancer.

 Based on the type of treatment your child received, the doctor will determine what examinations and screening tests are needed to check for long-term side effects and the possibility of secondary cancers.
 Follow-up care should also address your child’s quality of life, including any developmental or emotional concerns.
 Learn more about childhood cancer survivorship.